-Pro tip: If you want to avoid eye rolls from locals, forgo the tuk tuk and take the no. 12 tram.
+Take the no. 12 tram.
 Though shorter than no. 28’s route, this circular route is guaranteed to be less crowded.

 Lemony and smooth, pastéis de nata are a must for anyone with a sweet tooth.
 This egg tart pastry was invented by Catholic Monks looking for a way to use up egg yolks.
 Why did they have so many creamy yolks available?
 The egg whites were used for starching clothes.
 So, you have a monk’s crisp robe to thank for these delicious treats.

 Don’t neglect other Portuguese pastries, like the Madeira Honey Cake which is just as drool-worthy.

 Another bonus of visiting Sortelha is the chance to see the diversity of Portugal’s landscape.
 With its thick granite buildings, the village blends in with the surrounding rocky outcrops—a far cry from the country’s sandy, palm-tree-lined coast.